 Why does preparation matter so much?

 Because the gaps get exposed later, when they are expensive to fix.
-Owners who understand their value, protect their information, and prepare before going to market hold a stronger position throughout the process.
+A weak set of books, an undocumented process, a customer concentration nobody flagged… a prepared buyer finds all of it during due diligence, and uses it to reprice the deal.
+Owners who understand their value, protect their information, and tighten the business before going to market hold a stronger position from the first conversation to the last signature.

 When should an owner start the conversation?